 Any mother-to-be wants only the best for their baby.
-You may want to take a protein supplement for many reasons, and there’s no reason why you can’t safely do so.
-That’s why we’ve compiled seven of the best brands that are safe for mothers and your precious little ones.
+You may want to take a plant-based protein supplement for many reasons, and there’s no reason why you can’t safely do so.
+That’s why we’ve compiled seven of the best brands that are safe for mothers and their precious little ones.

 1. Ora Organic – Best Protein Powder for Pregnancy

 This Ora Organic 100% vegan-friendly protein powder features one of the leanest and cleanest formulas you’ll come across on the market.
 It contains a complete amino acids profile, which means you’re getting all your BCAAs, and it comes in three perfectly reasonable and delicious flavor choices as well.